 Meatballs are easily formed by hand.
 However, one little gadget I’ve found to be super-handy for making meatballs when cooking for my clients is a cookie scoop.
 Simply grab a handful of the meatball mixture, scoop it with the cookie scoop and drop it onto a baking sheet.
 Then, simply go back later and form into neat little meatballs.

 Although Andrea doesn’t have the butter in the actual recipe, she suggests adding a touch of butter in the introduction to the recipe.
 I did that and was very glad I did!
-The touch of butter at the end put these Easy Awesome Beer Turkey Meatballs over the top!
+The touch of butter at the end put these turkey meatballs over the top!

 We served with a little spicy mustard on the side, too!
 SOOO GOOD!